thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

     [OutputCache(NoStore = true, Duration = 0, VaryByParam = "*")]

 This isn't Kendo UI related, but this attribute is useful when trying to prevent some browsers (ex.
 IE) from caching AJAX calls to our service.
-We want this on our controller because the underlying data could change at anytime and we don't want old data to be displayed to users.
+We want this on our controller because the underlying data could change at any time, and we don't want old data to be displayed to users.

     public JsonResult GetOrdersForCustomer([DataSourceRequest] DataSourceRequest request)

 In this code snippet we declare an MVC Action for our CustomerOrdersController.
 Since it's a data service, the return value of the function is a `JsonResult`.
 As we'll be receiving filtering data from the client-side DataSource we need to take a **DataSourceRequest** object as a parameter.
-The `[DataSourceRequest]` attribute which is applied to the parameter is used by the MVC framework when it binds data from the request to parameters that the Action takes.
+The `[DataSourceRequest]` attribute, which is applied to the parameter, is used by the MVC framework when it binds data from the request to parameters that the Action takes.

     IQueryable<Order> orders = _orderRepository.GetAllOrders();